This website, its text and photographs are © 2009 - 2015 Al Frazza. All rights reserved.

 Moderate and cloudy with Snow...
 The Barge was not returned

 A.M. light Breezes and clear, sent the Cutter on Shore in Search of the Launch & Barge

 Saturday Jan.
 3rd 1784 (Winds) N b W

 Slight Breezes & cloudy. at 4 the Cutter returned with the Barge. informing us that the Barge had swampt the Hon [oura] ble Hamilton Douglas Hallyburton 1st Lieut., Lieut.
 Champion of Marines and Messrs Haywood, Hamilton, Gascoigne, Spry, Towers, Faddy, Wood, - Tomlinson, Reddy, Johnstone, & Scott Midshipmen& Jno.
 McChien, Seaman, were perished & all picked up except Messrs Hamilto, Wood & Tomlinson. sent on Board the Hermoine & Sophie for Carpenters employed making coffins, at 10 A.M. sent the deceased bodies on Shore to be buried."

 9. ^ Sir James Balfour Paul, L.L.D., The Scots Peerage - Founded on Wood's Edition of Sir Robert Douglas's Peerage of Scotland - Containing an Historical and Genealogical Account of the Nobility of that Kingdom - Volume VI (Edinburgh, T. and A. Constable, 1909)

 The "Douglas, Earl of Morton" chapter is about the history of the family.
 Page 383-384 discuss Hamilton Douglas Halyburton, and his mother and father.

-This book is available to be read at the Internet Archives Here
+Available to be read at the Internet Archives here

 10. ^ Transcription of the text of the monument appeared in: